• Skip to primary navigation

 A poster of 4 images showing a buttered knife, using a knife to cut pink coconut candy, using 2 knives to tidy the sides of a cut candy piece and coconut candy bars

-1. Wait until the candy is completely cool before cutting it.
+1. Le the candy cool to room temperature before cutting it.
 Use a sharp, buttered knife (apply some butter to the knife) to cut the candy into squares or bars.

 2. You can cut the candy directly in the tray or carefully lift it out onto a cutting board to cut.